 Reducing plastic waste

 …is something we’re constantly working towards.
-We prioritise our iconic blue glass whenever possible to keep our carbon footprint down, except for situations when it may be unsafe, like the shower and bath.
+We prioritize our iconic blue glass whenever possible to keep our carbon footprint down, except for situations when it may be unsafe, like the shower and bath.
 We’ve made a commitment to use only 100% recycled plastic bottles by 2025 and are almost there with all 100ml and 200ml bottles already PCR (Post-Consumer Recycled) plastic.
 Even our herb bags are compostable, they may look like plastic but are made of FSC certified wood pulp.
 Speaking of which, if you’re buying herbs in store, why not bring along your own container, as long as it’s clean and dry we’ll happily use that for you instead.
 What about the packaging that can’t be roadside recycled?
-You can bring components like pumps, atomisers and sachets into store and we’ll send them off to a specialist recycling company that deconstruct and recycle.
+You can bring components like pumps, atomizers and sachets into store and we’ll send them off to a specialist recycling company that deconstruct and recycle.
 We’ll even take the same items from other brands for you – just not glass!

 Ditch the print

 A new project for us this year has been to bring our paper catalogue online.
 Our digital catalogues can be hosted on our website and sent out by email saving on postage and helping to protect trees.
 As for paper and card that we continue to use for packaging – we work with the World Land Trust to Carbon Balance our product cartons and gift boxes, helping protect vulnerable forests, threatened habitats and wildlife around the world.